-The Construction Engineer will designate the first joint immediately after separation or transverse contact joint and every second planned transverse contraction joint as control joints.
+The Engineer will designate the first joint immediately after separation or transverse contact joint and every second planned transverse contraction joint as control joints.
 Saw them from 4 to 12 hours after placing the concrete.
-The Contractor will be responsible for determining the exact time of sawing in accordance with Subsection 411.03(L) - Joints, of the "Standard Specifications."
+The Engineer will determine the exact time of sawing.
 If necessary and regardless of weather conditions, continue the sawing operations day and night.
 Complete the sawing of transverse contraction joints before placing the concrete in adjacent lanes and before permitting traffic on the pavement.

 In succeeding lanes of concrete pavement, saw the transverse joints within 24 hours after pouring the concrete.
-The Contractor will be responsible for determining the exact time.
+The Engineer will determine the exact time.
 Omit not more than three consecutive planned transverse contraction joints.